cutdigital/mcut.site/docs/index.md

 ### Robustness

 MCUT is _robust_, relying on well-tested geometric predicates for resolving intersections.
-By default, numerical operations are computed exactly up to machine precision (`long double`).
-The tool can also be configured to work with arbitrary-precision if so desired, surpassing limitations of machine precision for increased reliability and peace of mind.
+By default, numerical operations are computed exactly up to machine precision (`double`).
+The tool will also be configurable to work with arbitrary-precision if so desired, surpassing limitations of machine precision for increased reliability and peace of mind.

 <div>
   <img src="media/mcut-zombiehead-scene.png" alt="mcut-extremely-concave-cut" style="width:70%" class="center"/>